learn-co-curriculum/phase-1-javascript-project-mode/README.md

   - “As [ a user ], I want [ to perform this action ] so that
     [ I can accomplish this goal ].”
   - Features should not need you there to explain them to users
+- Pick an API and explore it early on to ensure it will work for your need
 - Plan out the structure of your JSON requests

 ### Project Pitches